walup/Tumor_Immune_System_Simulation/README.md

 A simulation of the interaction between a tumor and the immune system.

-Here's a video of how the simulation looks like:
+Here's a video of what the simulation looks like: